 Rachel Donelson Robards was unhappily married to another man at the time.
 A series of complex quarrels followed, in which Rachel Robards made her own preferences clear, and Andrew Jackson threatened her husband Lewis Robards that he would “cut his ears out of his head.”
 Jackson was promptly arrested.
 But before the case came to trial the suitor turned on the husband, butcher knife in hand and chased him into the canebreak.
 Afterward, the complaint was dismissed because of the absence of the plaintiff--who was in fact running for his life from the defendant.
 Andrew Jackson thereupon took Rachel Robards for his own, claiming that she had been abandoned.
 She went with Jackson willingly enough; this was a clear case of voluntary abduction.
 But her departure caused a feud that continued for years (Fischer, 367).

-To conclude, if you have read some of my previous articles: in particular, The Behavioral Ecology of Male Violence, On secret cults and male dominance, and my post on Yanomami warfare, the prevalence of bride capture practices across cultures should be wholly unsurprising to you.
-Further, the decline of these sort of practices in small-scale societies – why you don’t see them as often today – should be equally unsurprising if you’ve read my piece on The sad and violent history of ‘peaceful’ societies, and my post on The Complicated Legacy of Colonial Contact.
+To conclude, if you have read some of my previous articles: in particular, The Behavioral Ecology of Male Violence, On secret cults and male dominance, and my post on Yanomami warfare, the prevalence of bride capture practices across cultures is probably unsurprising to you.
+Further, the decline of these sort of practices in small-scale societies – why you don’t see them as often today – may be unsurprising if you’ve read my piece on The sad and violent history of ‘peaceful’ societies, and my post on The Complicated Legacy of Colonial Contact.
 If not, I’d recommend you check those pieces out, as I think they help flesh out the historical, evolutionary, and ecological logic behind the ebb and flow of bride capture practices, and other similar institutions.